Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên05/02/2024

-BeOS was the brainchild of former Apple CEO Jean-Louis Gassée and Steve Sakoman, who left the company with a number of former employees and founded Be Incorporated in 1990.
-The company's original goal was to create a new operating system from scratch to compete with Windows and Apple's own Mac OS.
-Although the name is quite new to many, BeOS still has a few fans to this day.
+BeOS was the brainchild of former Apple CEO Jean-Louis Gassée and Steve Sakoman, who left the company with several former employees and founded Be Incorporated in 1990.
+The company's initial goal was to create a new operating system from scratch to compete with Windows and Apple's own Mac OS.
+Although the name is new to many, BeOS still has a number of fans to this day.

 Hệ điều hành PC từng cố gắng thách thức Windows và Mac- Ảnh 1.